Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Doubly Extended Cluster Algebras

-Furthermore, we clearly have that $\delta = \epsilon$ in the standard folding case.
-Finally, we see that if $w=z$ we have that $\tau$ directly descends to the cluster modular group of the folded algebra.
 Otherwise, $z$ tails of length $n$ are folded, and we have that $\eta$ is equivalent to successive twists around each of these unfolded tails.
-In the quotient $\Gamma_\mathcal{A}/N$ we have that successive twists around $z$ tails of the same length is equal to $\tau^z$.
-Thus Remark \ref{rem:braid_subgroups} proves the theorem.
+In the quotient $\Gamma_\mathcal{A}/N_\mathcal{A}$ we have that successive twists around $z$ tails of the same length is equal to $\tau^z$.
+Thus \Cref{rem:braid_subgroups} extends the theorem across algebras related by a standard folding.